 There may be rough water ahead off the shores of Auroria, but this tempest is here to shake things up in the best way possible.

-Update 4.0 or, as we call it, Maelstrom, is swirling into ArcheAge on December 6.
+Update 4.0 or, as we call it, Maelstrom, is swirling into ArcheAge on December 13 (The release date was the 6th, but it was pushed back).
 But this is more than just another major update for us.
 We’re going beyond just updating the game, and looking at what we can improve in everything we do.